Logbook

 The Game Plan

-Nick's Nashville downloads went down.
-The Department of Financial Institutions sent us a letter about a product that doesn't exist.
+Nick's Nashville downloads didn't move.
+The Department of Financial Institutions sent a subpoena about a product that no longer existed, delivered by FedEx, USPS, and encrypted email all on the same day.
 And we built a sports product anyway.

 Hello World